Are all CES (cranial electrotherapy stimulation) devices the same?

 Both the Fisher Wallace Stimulator and the Alpha Stim do use electrodes that must be replaced often, this can lead to an additional expense above and beyond the cost of the original CES stimulator as an FYI.

+Machines like the CES Ultra feature 100Hz frequency.
+In general, the 100Hz CES Ultra is more sleep/insomnia focussed, again, there are some conflicting theories to this and success can depend on the individual.
 Lastly, the most popular FDA cleared devices are mentioned in this blog.
 There are some others on the market that are not FDA cleared.
 These can include Atang, Lastek and a few others.
 These are all the same device; just with a different name.
 These devices have not meant the FDA requirements and are not considered to be authentic CES therapy devices.